SpektraSystems/Azure-Data-Explorer-Labs/Hands-on lab/HOL-step-by step.md

   <!-- TOC -->
 ## Infrastructure

-1. Open Azure portal in private mode: https://portal.azure.com
+1. Open Azure portal in private mode: https://portal.azure.com in the Virtual Machine.

       - Connect with the **Azure Credentials** from **Environment Details** page.